Tilmandel/Vee_check_with_redis_some_json/README.md

 BTC with api and JSon
 VEE is scraping from sitecode.
 Everything is saved on redis server with Key(date) : Value pairs (where values is two Dict one For VEE and one for BTC.)
-Saving time is 23:59 just be fore day ends."""
+Saving time is 23:59 just before day ends."""

 #Front_end_dis_back_end_for_it